PioneeringTechLab/metaphor-v2/readme.md

 This repository includes a project structure with a build script that builds a custom CSS version of Bootstrap 4 using Gulp.

-Also included in this repository is the docs for MetaphorV2, which are [served up here](https://pioneeringtechlab.net/metaphor-v2/) using github pages and powered by [VuePress](https://vuepress.vuejs.org/).
+Also included in this repository is the docs for Metaphor v2, which are [served up here](https://pioneeringtechlab.net/metaphor-v2/) using github pages and powered by [VuePress](https://vuepress.vuejs.org/).